gene2345/gtech2025/README.md

 q3.ipynb contains the LLM workflow for marking question papers and the evaluation strategy.

+Do note that you need a gemini API key to run the workflow.

 It contains pdf files for 'O' level history syllabus and sample paper as well.

 ## Govtech OA Slides